eguidotti/bidask/README.md

 > What is the recommended number of observations to use?

 - There is no one-size-fits-all solution.
-For instance, using a few days of data would provide estimates closer to the spread in the last days but with potentially large estimation uncertainty.
-Using one year of data would provide more precise estimates, but for the average (more precisely, root mean square) spread in the last year.
+For instance, using a few days of data would provide estimates closer to the spread in those days but with potentially large estimation uncertainty.
+Using one year of data would provide more precise estimates, but for the average (more precisely, root mean square) spread in the whole year.
 For more information, see https://github.com/eguidotti/bidask/issues/2

 > Does the estimator work with intraday data?